daniel-nagy/md-data-table/README.md

 **update**

 I noticed the nutrition app was an inconvenience for people trying to run the app locally and contribute.
 I have updated the demo application to remove the dependency for the nutrition app.
-This is also a good example of how you can take advantage of `ngRepeat` to easily achieve client side sorting and pagination. **I am aware of the layout bug using ngRepeat to paginate**, hopefully I will have a fix soon.
+This is also a good example of how you can take advantage of `ngRepeat` to easily achieve client side sorting and pagination. **I am aware of the layout bug using ngRepeat to paginate**, see issue #25, hopefully I will have a fix soon.

 ##### Running the App Locally